 The heart of the ROG Phone II comes from Qualcomm and is called Snapdragon 855+, a tuned SoC where the high-performance core is clocked at 2.96 GHz instead of 2.84 GHz.
 In addition to the CPU, the GPU also gets a higher clock rate.
 By default the Adreno 640 runs in the normal Snapdragon 855 with up to 585 MHz.
 With the 855+ and thus in the ROG Phone II, the graphics unit clocks up to 700 MHz.
 According to Asus, all of this should contribute to a 40 percent increase in graphics performance.

 In addition, Asus uses a generous 12GB of RAM and 512GB of internal storage.
 The Ultimate version will later provide 1TB of internal storage.
 The larger memory comes at a cost: the ROG Phone II no longer has a MicroSD card slot.
+With this feature, the ASUS ROG Phone 2 can beat the performance of the OnePlus 7T in almost all respects.

 Better photos and videos for gamers